kociumba/krobe/README.md

 If all prerequisites are met, this will compile Krobe and output `krobe[exe ext]` in the `bin/` directory.

 > [!IMPORTANT]
-> There is currently very early Linux support, krobe compiles on Linux and technically works, but I do not have access to any real linux desktop to test it, so full is not guaranteed
+> There is currently very early Linux support, krobe compiles on Linux and technically works, but I do not have access to any real linux desktop to test it, so full functionality is not guaranteed

 ## Features